-Schizophrenia is a mental health condition that involves hallucinations or delusions.
-Alcohol cannot cause schizophrenia.
-However, some people might experience these symptoms due to alcohol-induced psychosis.
+Schizophrenia is a mental health condition.
+Alcohol itself cannot cause schizophrenia.
+However, some people might experience symptoms of schizophrenia due to alcohol-induced psychosis.

 Alcohol-induced psychosis disorder (AIPD) can arise when someone drinks too much or withdraws from heavy alcohol use.
 Individuals who can bring their drinking under control have a good chance of not experiencing this form of psychosis again.

 This article explores the relationships that alcohol has with psychosis and schizophrenia.
 It also discusses the causes, symptoms, treatment, and complications of AIPD, as well as the outlook for people with this condition.

 Schizophrenia is a psychotic disorder, which means that it involves hallucinations or delusions.
 People with schizophrenia may also experience thought, behavior, and speech disturbances.
 Schizophrenia affects roughly

 Alcohol cannot cause schizophrenia.
 However, some forms of alcohol use can lead to AIPD, a condition sometimes known as alcohol-related psychosis or alcohol hallucinosis.

 Acute alcohol intoxication, alcohol withdrawal, and long-standing alcohol misuse all have the potential to

 Research also suggests that people with schizophrenia may be